lupyuen/lupyuen.github.io/src/lvgl2.md

 # Boot NuttX on PinePhone

-Let's make a __Bootable NuttX microSD__ that will start an LVGL Touchscreen App on PinePhone...
+Let's make a __Bootable NuttX microSD__ that will start an LVGL Touchscreen App on our PinePhone...

 1. Download the __PinePhone Jumpdrive Image `pine64-pinephone.img.xz`__ from...